phg1024/gitpagesource/_posts/2014-01-05-ImageProcJS2.markdown

     this.data = new Uint8Array(w*h*4);
     data && this.data.set(data);
 }
+{% endhighlight %}

+The most basic operation to alter an image is to do it pixel wise, and we need a way to access the pixels in the image.
+Here we go, the getter and setter.
+{% highlight javascript %}
 // get a pixel from the image RGBAImage.prototype.getPixel = function(x, y) {
     var idx = (y * this.w + x) * 4;